Why PepsiCo Inc. (PEP)’s Most Recent Report Reveals Some Hints About Its Future

 PEP’s Market Performance

-PEP stocks went up by 1.95% for the week, with a monthly jump of 5.64% and a quarterly performance of 0.24%, while its annual performance rate touched 21.19%.
-The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 1.44% for PepsiCo Inc..
-The simple moving average for the period of the last 20 days is 1.67% for PEP stocks with a simple moving average of 6.57% for the last 200 days.
+PEP stocks went down by -3.44% for the week, with a monthly jump of 0.23% and a quarterly performance of -3.32%, while its annual performance rate touched 15.07%.
+The volatility ratio for the week stands at 2.84% while the volatility levels for the past 30 days are set at 1.83% for PepsiCo Inc. The simple moving average for the period of the last 20 days is -2.87% for PEP stocks with a simple moving average of 2.56% for the last 200 days.

 Analysts’ Opinion of PEP